SmarchSoftware/lex/README.md

 #### :card_index: Database Migrations / Seeds

 Next you need to add the migration to create the Lex Currency table to hold your game-currency information.
-From your command prompt (wherever you run your artisan commands) enter the following command <kbd>php artisan vendor:publish</kbd> and then <kbd>php artisan migrate</kbd>.
-This should properly create your necessary tables AND create the Lex config file *(which allows you to define any views / permissions you wish to change from their defaults)*.
+From your command prompt (wherever you run your artisan commands) enter the following command <kbd>php artisan vendor:publish</kbd>.
+This will create the Lex config file *(which allows you to define any views / permissions you wish to change from their defaults)*.After you have done that, if you need to change/configure the table or id used for the users (characters), go to the Lex config file and make any changes you need. _(see [wiki](https://github.com/SmarchSoftware/lex/wiki/Configuration-Options#characters) for more information)_

     php artisan vendor:publish

+If you are fine with using the users table as your reference, or have adjusted the config file to your needs, then run the migration command <kbd>php artisan migrate</kbd>.
+This should properly create your necessary tables.

     php artisan migrate

 > :exclamation: Optional - DatabaseSeed